 Home Assistant Amber includes the latest and greatest Zigbee radio chip from Silicon Labs to communicate with smart devices in your home.
 The chip is forward-compatible with the upcoming Matter smart home connectivity standard, in which Silicon Labs is heavily involved.
 Home Assistant Amber will be compatible with Matter as soon as the Silicon Labs Matter SDK is released.

 Home Assistant Amber also contains an M.2 extension port.
 This allows you to easily plug in an NVMe SSD drive to extend the available space.
-The slot can also be used to plug in AI accelerators like Google Coral to significantly increase the amount of machine learning the Home Assistant Amber can do.

 With Home Assistant Amber, you can control your lights, thermostat, TV, music, and more.
 Home Assistant integrates with over 1,000 different devices and services.
 Home Assistant works with popular brands like Philips Hue and also that odd-ball lightbulb you picked up at a sale.
 Check the growing list of integrations to see if your devices are already compatible.